What can we do to prevent it from happening?

 Death by suicide seems to be all around me these days; suffocating and all consuming like the dust storms of a time long gone and relegated to the history books.
 This week there was a man who threatened to jump from the Key Bridge in Arlington, VA.
-Thankfully, the police were able to take him into custody and thus averted a much more horrible outcome like the one that occurred on the same bridge in 2011.
-The week before a woman committed suicide by train at the Ballston Metro Station.
+Thankfully, the police were able to take him into custody and thus averted a more horrible outcome like the one that occurred on the same bridge in 2011.
+The week before, a woman committed suicide by train at the Ballston Metro Station.
 What’s telling is that due to the number of suicides in the metro system over the years, the Washington Metropolitan Area Transit Authority has finally decided to launch a suicide prevention campaign.
-It must be difficult on the train operators I can imagine.
+It must be difficult on the conductors I can imagine.
 Just look at what the New York City train operators are going through and those deaths aren’t suicides but rather homicides.

 Today I learned of the suicide of online programmer, activist and intellectual Aaron Swartz, An extremely talented 26 year old whom I’ve never heard about until today.
 Mr. Swartz was one of the architects behind Reddit, helped create the RSS standard and started the group DemandProgress which fought SOPA/PIPA last year.

 The thinking as to why he took his life could be tied to the FBI and an overzealous US Attorney by the name of Carmen Ortiz.

 As Cory Doctorow writes: